Mitul16/AppD-Task-BMI-Calculator/README.md

 - Difficulty : Medium

 There are two separate versions __normal__ (bmi_v1) and __pro__ (bmi_v2).
-To try them, you can download the `apk` files for you device from the releases.
+To try them, you can download the `apk` files for your device from the releases.
 There are two releases ->
 - one for normal version (v1.0)
 - another for pro version (v2.0)